Process by Wesley Verhoeve

 Discovering My Through Line

 Life is a fascinating journey, a series of seemingly unrelated chapters that we often piece together only in hindsight.
 We navigate various roles and careers, sometimes wandering aimlessly, wondering if there's a hidden thread that ties it all together.
-As a photographer who has previously worked in the music business and ran a men’s accessories and home goods line, I've come to realize that what felt like a scattered journey was, in fact, a beautifully interwoven through line defined by my purpose.
+As a photographer who has previously worked in the music business and ran a men’s accessories and home goods line, I've come to realize that what felt like a scattered experience was, in fact, a beautifully interwoven through line defined by my purpose.

 In the heart of New York City's vibrant music scene, I found myself immersed in the world of record production and artist management.
 I worked at major labels, wrote songs that ended up in tv shows, promoted hundreds of concerts, and eventually ran my own independent record label.
 Those days, I was consumed by the rhythm and melodies of the artists I worked with.
 Music was our canvas, and every song was a story waiting to be told through production, art, videos, and more.
 It was a thrilling time, especially the fan response which even included some lyrics tattoos.